Torres Islands: History

-The meagre archaeological data suggests that the Torres Islands were first populated around 3200 years ago.
 There is abundant archaeological and oral-history evidence that, before European contact, the pattern of settlements in the Torres Islands was quite different from pattern prevalent in the coastal villages of today.
-It appears that, back then, most villages and extended family areas (called nakamals, or ‘gemël’) were located on higher ground, away from the shore, and were inhabited by fewer people.
+Back then, most villages and extended family areas (called nakamals, locally gemël) were located on higher ground, away from the shore, and were inhabited by fewer people.
 Thus, the islands were probably dotted with small clearings, in the middle of which were a handful of households and public spaces.